Old Growth’s Meaning

 It also matters from an historical standpoint.
 Consumers who specify this wood also tend to value nature, history and Americana.
 If they have gone to the trouble to understand, research and select an old-growth wood, that’s the floor they deserve.

 The need to keep the terms—and the standards—straight have sent several manufacturers into the deep recesses of scientific literature.
-One of them, Carol Goodwin of Goodwin Heart Pine, one of the leading manufacturers of antique heart pine and heart cypress flooring, has a thick file of research to support clear cut terminology.
+One of them, Carol Goodwin of The Goodwin Company, one of the leading manufacturers of antique heart pine and heart cypress flooring, has a thick file of research to support clear cut terminology.

 She and her colleagues share a wealth of information with each other, including this from a 1993 science conference: “Old-growth forests are those at least 200 years old and older.
 Most remaining old-growth forests are on federal lands.
 Nearly 90 percent of the region’s old-growth forests already have been logged.
 An estimated 8 to 9 million acres of old-growth forests remain today.”